When Heartburn Medications Can Be Dangerous

 About 15 million Americans who are dealing with heartburn daily experiencing the discomfort of burning in your chest or throat and indigestion.
 Conventional doctors regularly prescribe PPI heartburn medications for heartburn, however, taking heartburn medications long-term doesn’t solve heartburn and may lead to serious health issues.

-Instead of relying on heartburn medications, follow my natural support strategies to improve your stomach acid levels and optimize your digestive health.
+Instead of relying on heartburn medications as a long-term remedy, follow my natural support strategies to improve your stomach acid levels and optimize your digestive health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance and local, in-person functional health coaching programs.
-For further support with your digestive health and other goals, just reach out and our fantastic coaches are here to support your journey.
+At my clinic, we offer long-distance functional health coaching programs.
+For further support with your digestive health and other health goals, just reach out and our fantastic coaches are here to support your journey.

 Sources in This Article Include: